 Now I have to decide if I want to put in a lot of effort and beat my face, or if I want to look like I didn’t try at all (because I didn’t) and put no makeup on… Neither of these sound appealing to me, so let’s compromise.
 I’ll go for a “no makeup” makeup look that takes maybe 5-10 minutes tops! *cue cheering* Yay!

 Today I want to show you all how to enhance your natural beauty without looking like you put on a pound of makeup (because you didn’t!).

-If your skin is on fleeeeek that day, then skip this first step.
+If your skin is looking great that day, you can skip this first step.
 But, if you’re like most people and have any blemishes or uneven skin tone (nobody is perfect!), grab your foundation and mix it with some of your face lotion.
-Smooth it onto your face just like you would regularly.
-This gives a lighter coverage without feeling like you have on any foundation at all.
-Then, if you still have any noticeable bumps, just grab your concealer and blend it onto those spots.
+You can mix them together on the back of your hand or if you have one, use a BB cream instead.
+Smooth either option onto your face just like you would regularly.
+This gives a lighter coverage without feeling like you have a heavy product on your skin.